aspiringsecurity/Ethinch-ninja/1inch-stellar-dapp/1inch-soroban-incident-mgmt/README.md

-# Medical Incident Reporting on Stellar & EVM
+# Medical Incident Reporting on Stellar & ETH using 1inch Fusion+ SDK

 This project enables decentralized reporting of medical incidents and processing of insurance payments across both **Stellar/Soroban** and **EVM-compatible blockchains** using the **1inch Fusion SDK+**.